Mullein Leaf Benefits and How to Use It, Including as Tea - Dr. Axe

 Mullein is the name for any of the over three hundred species of the genus Verbascum, which are large biennial or perennial herbs native to northern temperate regions, especially eastern Eurasia.

-Common mullein (Verbascum thapsus) grows up to seven feet tall and has a single stem with large, thick, velvety leaves and pale-yellow, slightly irregular flowers.
+Common mullein (Verbascum thapsus) grows up to seven feet tall and features a single stem with large, thick, velvety leaves and pale-yellow, slightly irregular flowers.
 This is the type that you will most commonly find in stores.

 Mullein leaf can be used to make a nourishing tea that’s been used in folk medicine.
 You can buy mullein leaf tea at your local grocery or health store, or you can make your own at home.

-Drinking tea from this yellow flowered plant helps to relieve issues like sore throat, cough, colds, hoarseness and bronchitis.
-Some even use it to ease digestive complains like diarrhea and joint pain.
+Drinking tea from this yellow flowered plant may help to relieve issues like sore throat, cough, colds, hoarseness and bronchitis.
+Some even use it to ease digestive complains like diarrhea.
+To make the tea, the leaves are simply simmered in boiling water and then strained.

 Research on the plant shows that it contains flavonoids, saponins, tannins, terpenoids, glycosides, carbohydrates, proteins, fats and oils.